|

 who have caused pain and misery in our lives.
 We draw near to the living water that cleanses us from our guilt.
 This is our

 prayer through Jesus Christ our Lord and Savior, Amen.
+“JOURNEY WITH GOD” Text: Exodus 16: 22-30 27 June 2004 INTRODUCTION For several

 days we saw on TV how the Korean people empathized with the family of Kim Sun il, the slain migrant worker in Iraq.
 He was working with a Korean